fcf2/ML-Against-Invasive-Fungi/README.md

 ---

 ### 3. Data Sources
-Download the following datasets from the **Broad Institute Drug Repurposing Hub**:
+Download the following datasets from the **Broad Institute Drug Repurposing Hub** or from this github page:

 | File | Version | Source |
 |------|----------|--------|